 The Cell Barnes Orchard is located in the far west corner of the Park.
 This orchard was once part of the Cell Barnes Hospital, however it is thought to date back until 1875, where it is shown on an ordinance survey map as part of the Great Cell Barnes Farm.
 There is a hedge of small apple trees, the correct term is an arcure, a way of training trees to grow in a specific shape.

 Apple Juice & Cider

 The orchards remain a valuable resource both as a habitat for wildlife and providing an income for the Trust.
 Each year apples are picked and made in to apple juice.
-The juice is sold at the Trust annual Apple Day in October and then from the YMCA Health Club and the Trust office for £3.00 per bottle.
-It is also being sold in the George Street Canteen in the centre of St Albans.
+The juice is sold at the Trust’s annual Apple Day in October and then from the Highfield Park Visitor Centre for £3.00 per bottle.
+It is also available from George Street Canteen in the centre of St Albans.

 It is not possible to make apple juice from bruised apples, therefore windfall apples are not collected by the Trust.
 Everyone is welcome to pick up windfall apples.

 Unfortunately every year the Trust experiences problems with people picking apples, this ranges from someone taking a bag full to people arriving with ladders, crates and a large vehicle.
 It only takes 9 apples to make a bottle of apple juice, therefore by only picking a few apples, these few people are depriving the Trust of valuable income.